trinwin/storybook-next-ts-template/README.md

 </p>

-This simple guide will help you to set up Storybook with Next, Typescript, SCSS and Jest.
+This simple guide will help you to set up `Storybook`, `Next`, `Typescript`, `SCSS` and `Jest`.

-You can find the full tutorial on ➡️ [Medium](https://medium.com/@trinwin/2020-complete-setup-for-storybook-nextjs-typescript-scss-and-jest-1c9ce41e6481)
+You can find the full tutorial on [Medium](https://medium.com/@trinwin/2020-complete-setup-for-storybook-nextjs-typescript-scss-and-jest-1c9ce41e6481) 📕  or [DEV.to](https://dev.to/trinwin/2020-complete-setup-for-storybook-nextjs-typescript-scss-and-jest-4khm)

-Tutorial on dev.to is coming soon. ⏰

 ## ✅ Getting Started